Monday, 23 November 2015

 Many that are found in Britain are blown off course by westerly gales and strong winds and this individual had obviously succumbed to the high winds of the last few days.
 A reservoir must seem the next best thing to the proper sea to a lost, storm blown phalarope and indeed any pelagic bird finding itself adrift inland.
 Farmoor for this individual must have seemed the very best place to put down to rest in lieu of the cold grey Atlantic and come to think of it the bleak reservoir at this time of year does a very good imitation of such an environment!

-Today Farmoor's waters were the colour of pewter and a weak sun was losing the struggle to permeate its pale rays through the light cloud cover, just about managing a weak thread of light that shone across the water for a brief spell.
+Today Farmoor's waters were the colour of pewter and a weak sun was losing the struggle to penetrate its pale rays through the light cloud cover, just about managing a weak thread of light that shone across the water for a brief spell.
 The phalarope's predominantly grey and white plumage reflected the harsh environment that is its normal winter home and today complimented the grey waters of the reservoir and the white wavelets on the shoreline.
 Its eyes were concealed by black feathering and head on it looked as if it was wearing a black mask.
 Occasionally it would pursue an insect onto the concrete apron and then its greyish pink legs and partially webbed feet could clearly be seen.

 The Grey Phalarope, as is the way of this specialised species was constantly active, swimming along and rapidly feeding non stop, its delicate bill dipping down and outwards like some automaton to pick up tiny morsels on the water's surface around it.
-In their normal habitat far out on the oceans they sometimes have been known to congregate around cetaceans and pick the parasites from their backs.
+In their normal habitat far out on the ocean they sometimes have been known to congregate around cetaceans and pick the parasites from their backs.

 The cold wind was creating small waves but the phalarope rode them with ease and carefully circumvented the white froth generated by the waves beating on the shore.
 Typically it showed little fear of anyone, even when approached at very close quarters, remaining quite happy to carry on feeding.